Dan-Shumayev/All-Logic-in-Python/README.md

         Constant ::= T | F
         Var ::= [p-z]+[0-9]*   ---   **Highest precedence**
         ```
+        **Note:** In my RD-parser I didn't use a `lexer` (as a separate entity) in order to classify the tokens and iterating over them.
+There would be at least 2 advantages of doing that:

+        - A `lexer` separates the input into tokens which carry additional information: the token type and the exact position of the token in the input string.
+We can use this position information to generate detailed error messages.
+This is time saved for the future users of the parser.
+        - We could use Python's own `lexer` and filter the stream of tokens, thus using an extremely robust `lexer` (`tokenizer.tokenize` and `io.BytesIO`).
 #### - `Chapter 2` - **Semantics**
 - `Model` - We define it as a function taking a set of atomic propositions to {True, False} (aka `T` and `F` in our syntax).
 Put simply, it's a set of propositions.
     - The value of a proposition in a Model is defined recursively: